npoliak/Kaggle-Competitions/Olympics Performance/README.md

 # Olympic Games Athlete Performance

 This notebook represents an assignment focused on leveraging the visualization capabilities of Seaborn and Matplotlib.
 The dataset used for this purpose includes a variety of attributes: Name, Sex, Height, Weight, Team, NOC (National Olympic Committees), Games, Year, Season, City, Sport, Event, and Medal.
 The primary objective was to explore different ways of graphically depicting relationships between these features.
+Link: https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results

 # Objectives and Learning Outcomes